 Resources for Students, Teachers, Civic Clubs, and Other Patriots

 You can use these resources intended for educational leaders, teachers in classrooms for millions of students across the nation, civic club presenters, and others who want to share this inspiring national history.
 Each November 1-11, we can help insure teachers and speakers have resources needed.
 You can use the handout, poster, and video below for a rich program whether presenting for 5-10 minutes or much more as in a course.
-There is more video, printed material, and information provided through links.
+There is more provided through links.

-Here are the top three resources we have identified for students, teachers, and other patriots teaching and telling others of this history:
+Top resources we have identified for students, teachers, and other patriots teaching and telling others of this history:

 - National Veterans Day – Founded in Alabama Handout (PDF)

 - President Reagan Honors NVD Founder Raymond Weeks (video link)

 - Alabama character traits to teach with this history

 - National Veterans Day Founding Education page (History, Character, Leadership…)